zalando-incubator/kubernetes-on-aws/docs/user-guide/tls-termination.rst

         app: nginx

-This creates a logical service called ``nginx`` that forwards all traffic to any pods that match the label selector ``app=nginx``, which exactly maps to the two nginx replicas we created in the last step.
-The service (logically) listens on port 443 and forwards to port 80 on each of the upstream pods, which is where the nginx processes listen on.
+This creates a logical service called ``nginx`` that forwards all traffic to any pods that match the label selector ``app=nginx``, which we haven't created yet.
+The service (logically) listens on port 443 and forwards to port 80 on each of the upstream pods, which is where the nginx processes will listen on.

 We also define the protocol that our upstreams use.
-Often your upstreams will just speak plain HTTP so the second annotation's value is actually its default value and can be left out.
+Often your upstreams will just speak plain HTTP so the second annotation's value is actually the default value and can be omitted.

 **Make sure to define your service to listen on port 443 as this will be used as the listening port for your ELB.**

 Wait for a couple of minutes for AWS to provision an ``ELB`` for you and for DNS to propate.
-Then test your application using the ``ELB`` endpoint.
 Check the list of services to find out the endpoint of the ``ELB`` that was created for you.

 .. code-block:: bash